Chart Color Schemes

 Educational outcomes in Morisset - Cooranbong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.2%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them - advanced diplomas at 10.4% and certificates at 31.7%.
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding such qualifications - advanced diplomas (10.4%) and certificates (31.7%).
 Educational participation is high, with 25.5% of residents currently enrolled in formal education: 9.1% in primary, 6.3% in secondary, and 4.2% in tertiary education.

-Morisset - Cooranbong has a network of 8 schools educating approximately 2,985 students, with typical Australian school conditions (ICSEA: 969) and balanced educational opportunities.
-This includes 5 primary, 1 secondary, and 2 K-12 schools.
+Morisset - Cooranbong has a robust network of 8 schools educating approximately 2,985 students, with typical Australian school conditions (ICSEA: 969) offering balanced educational opportunities.
+The educational mix includes 5 primary, 1 secondary, and 2 K-12 schools.

 Frequently Asked Questions - Education